-The infective stage of the nematode Deladenus (Beddingia) siricidicola Bedding (Neotylenchidae) parasitizes S. noctilio eggs, sterilizing the adult females (Bedding 1968, 1972, Bedding and Akhurst 1978).
-The nematode has two separate life cycles, a free-living fungus feeding cycle and a parasitic cycle.
-The mycetophagous form of the nematode lives in the tracheids and resin canals of the tree, feeding on S. noctilio’s fungal symbiont A. areolatum; the parasitic form emerges when S. noctilio larvae are present (Bedding 1972).
-A female nematode of the parasitic form breaches the woodwasp’s larval integument and when the nematode strain is compatible with the woodwasp species and strain, the offspring of the infective female nematode enter the reproductive organs of the wasp just before the end of its pupation (Bedding 1972).
-When woodwasp females are parasitized, ovary and egg development are suppressed and the remaining eggs contain juvenile nematodes that are introduced into the tree when the woodwasp attempts to oviposit.
-Deladenus siricidicola has been the focus of most of the classical biological control efforts throughout the introduced range of the wasp in the southern hemisphere, some of which have been highly successful (reviewed in Hurley et al. 2007).
+The infective stage of the nematode Deladenus (Beddingia) siricidicola Bedding (Tylenchida: Neotylenchidae) parasitizes S. noctilio eggs, sterilizing the adult females (Bedding, 1968, 1972; Bedding and Akhurst, 1978).
+Deladenus siricidicola has two separate life cycles, a free-living fungus feeding cycle and a parasitic cycle.
+The mycetophagous form of D. siricidicola lives in the tracheids and resin canals of the tree, feeding on S. noctilio’s fungal symbiont A. areolatum; the parasitic form emerges when S. noctilio larvae are present (Bedding, 1972).
+A female D. siricidicola of the parasitic form breaches the woodwasp’s larval integument and when the nematode strain is compatible with the woodwasp species and strain, the offspring of the infective female nematode enter the reproductive organs of the wasp just before the end of its pupation (Bedding, 1972).
+When S. noctilio females are parasitized, ovary and egg development are suppressed and the remaining eggs contain juvenile nematodes that are introduced into the tree when the woodwasp attempts to oviposit.
+Deladenus siricidicola has been the focus of most of the classical biological control efforts throughout the introduced range of the wasp in the southern hemisphere, some of which have been highly successful (reviewed in Hurley et al., 2007).
 However, the infection rate and function of this natural enemy in S. noctilio populations in the wasp’s native range are undescribed.
-Deladenus siricidicola is prevalent in S. noctilio in Canada, being found in 38% of 1445 females wasps, however, it is found in the haemocoel or the egg sheaths of the wasp rather than the eggs so it is unlikely to cause sterilization (Yu et al. 2009, Ryan et al. in press).
-Williams et al. (2012) hypothesize that the reason why S. noctilio eggs were not sterilized by the nematode strain present in North America is because of the presence of a developmental asynchrony between the two organisms; the sterilizing juveniles may emerge too late, the woodwasps egg sheath having hardened and become impenetrable (Williams et al. 2012).
-The “North American” nematode strain could function as a sub-lethal natural enemy if the presence of the nematode in the wasp’s haemocoel affects the performance of female woodwasp.
-Nematode-sterilized S. noctilio females are often smaller and have reduced fat bodies (Bedding 1972, Villicide and Corley 2008).
-Since body size is correlated with fecundity (Madden 1974), and smaller females have less dispersal capacity (Villicide and Corley 2008), non-sterilizing nematode infection could still have a negative effect on S. noctilio populations if they caused a similar difference in body size.
+Deladenus siricidicola is prevalent in S. noctilio in Canada, being found in 38% of 1445 females wasps, however, it is found in the haemocoel or the egg sheaths of the wasp rather than the eggs so it is unlikely to cause sterilization (Yu et al., 2009, Ryan et al., in press).
+Williams et al. (2012) hypothesized that the reason why S. noctilio eggs were not sterilized by the nematode strain present in North America is because of the presence of a developmental asynchrony between the two organisms; the sterilizing D. siricidicola juveniles may emerge too late, the woodwasps egg sheath having hardened and become impenetrable (Williams et al., 2012).
+The “North American” nematode strain could function as a sub-lethal natural enemy if the presence of the nematode in the wasp’s haemocoel affects the performance of female S. noctilio.
+Nematode-sterilized S. noctilio females are often smaller and have reduced fat bodies (Bedding, 1972; Villicide and Corley, 2008).
+Since body size is correlated with fecundity (Madden, 1974), and smaller females have less dispersal capacity (Villicide and Corley, 2008), non-sterilizing nematode infection could still have a negative effect on S. noctilio populations if they caused a similar difference in body size.

-Bird predation augments the woodwasp mortality caused by invertebrate natural enemies; woodpeckers attack larval woodwasps within the sapwood and aerial predators the flying adults.
-Predation by woodpeckers in the wasp’s native range is estimated to account for 6% larval mortality (Spradbery 1990).
-Aerial predators are reported to attack mating swarms where they feed on the adult wasps as well as disrupt mating, resulting in higher male:female ratios in subsequent years (Madden 1982).
+Bird predation augments S. noctilio mortality caused by invertebrate natural enemies; woodpeckers (Piciformes: Picidae), attack larval woodwasps within the sapwood and aerial predators attack the flying adults.
+Predation by woodpeckers in the wasp’s native range is estimated to account for 6% larval mortality (Spradbery, 1990).
+Aerial predators are reported to attack mating swarms where they feed on the adult S. noctilio as well as disrupt mating, resulting in higher male:female ratios in subsequent years (Madden, 1982).
 Although there has been no investigation of bird predation in Canada, these predators are expected to be part of the natural enemy complex here.
-Woodpecker activity, often extensive, is seen in S. noctilio-infested trees (K. Ryan, personal observation).
+Woodpecker activity, often extensive, is seen in S. noctilio-infested trees (K. Ryan, 2012, unpublished results).